Patient Education

 • Gluten-containing grains: Wheat, rye, and barley may trigger inflammation in sensitive individuals.

-Lifestyle Eating Tips for Adrenal Support
+Lifestyle Eating Tips for Steady Energy

 • Don’t Skip Breakfast: Include protein within an hour of waking to maintain energy.